About CAYEN (pronounced like cayenne pepper!)

 What we do:

-CAYEN influences policy by engaging our all TAY Board, Adult Advisory Committee and other people from across the state that care about mental health for youth and young adults.
-With input from these important voices we advocate, engage in policy discussions, and participate in state level committees to ensure that the youth voice and youth needs are included in all policy decisions around mental health services for TAY.
+CAYEN influences policy by engaging our all TAY Board, Adult Advisory Committee and other people from across the state that care about behavioral health for youth and young adults.
+With input from these important voices we advocate, engage in policy discussions, and participate in state level committees to ensure that the youth voice and youth needs are included in all policy decisions around behavioral health services for TAY.

 Our staff travels the state to participate in local conversations about how counties are engaging TAY in policy and program decisions, meet the people developing new and exciting ideas, and to share promising practices.
 We work to promote cross-county, cross-agency, and intergenerational learning with the goal of working together to create the best policies, programs, and practices for TAY across the state.